jariwala-parth/data-structure-topic-wise/AllProblems/src/DynamicProgramming/Minimum Number of Squares.md

 Possible combinations are : (12 + 12 + 12 + 12 + 12 + 12) and (12 + 12 + 22).
 Minimum count of numbers, sum of whose
 squares is 6 is 3.
 Explanation 2:

-We can represent 5 using only 2 numbers i.e. 12 + 22 = 5
+We can represent 5 using only 2 numbers count.e.
+12 + 22 = 5

 Solution: [MinimumNumberOfSquares.java](Solution/MinimumNumberOfSquares.java)